ngify/ngify/packages/http/README.md

 });
 ```

-If you need to use `XMLHttpRequest` in a Node.JS environment, you can use [xhr2](https://www.npmjs.com/package/xhr2)，它在 Node.js API 上实现了 [W3C XMLHttpRequest](https://www.w3.org/TR/XMLHttpRequest/), which implements the [W3C XMLHttpRequest](https://www.w3.org/TR/XMLHttpRequest/) specification on the Node.JS API:
+If you need to use `XMLHttpRequest` in a Node.js environment, you can use [xhr2](https://www.npmjs.com/package/xhr2), which implements the [W3C XMLHttpRequest](https://www.w3.org/TR/XMLHttpRequest/) specification on the Node.js API:

 ```ts
 import { HttpXhrBackend, setupConfig } from '@ngify/http';